machineghost/Classy-Redux/README.md

         this.reducer = undoable(this.reducer, {debug: false, filter: distinctState()});
     }

-### How can I set an initial state for the reducer to use if none is provided?

-By default if no state is provided `ReducerBuilder` will generate a new state of `{}`.
-You can override this and give the `ReducerBuilder` a different initial state by setting it as a property:

-     // With the babel transformation "transform-class-properties"
-     class FooResourceBuilder extends ResourceBuilder {
-         initialState = {initialValue: 'some value'};
-     }

-     // Without "transform-class-properties"
-     class FooResourceBuilder extends ResourceBuilder {}
-     FooResourceBuilder.prototype.initialState = {initialValue: 'some value'};

 ### What if I want to share variables between `beforeAction`/`afterAction` and the action handler?

 Because the reducer is bound to its `ReducerBuilder`, you *could* define properties in one method and use them in another: